 Calcularis, our inclusive maths learning program, has been evaluated in smaller studies which clearly showed that the software was beneficial for increasing children’s proficiency in math.
-A large-scale study has now been completed in Germany with over one hundred children participating.
+A large-scale study took place in Germany in 2016 with over one hundred children participating.
 The study looked at the software’s effects on students in general, rather than focusing on children with learning differences such as dyscalculia.

 The results of the study determined that the software increased children’s mathematical abilities and were published on 2 June 2016 in Frontiers in Psychology.